ed-scripted/epa-power-profiler/README.md

 3) Use JQuery `append` function to add a row to the fuel mix and emission rates table, filling in all the needed columns from the hash map you made in the previous step.

-### Part 2 - Regional Averages - Nested Hashes and Lists
+### Part 2 - State Averages - Nested Hashes and Lists
-You will now add regional averages to your table.
-Pick at least 10 different regions by zip code (list all utilities within the region), a tool to find zip codes is provided in the reference.
-These zip codes must come from 3 different states.
+You will now add state averages to your table.
+Pick at least 5 different states from the provided emissions tables.

-1) Create the base regional tables, they will be very similar to the National Average tables.
-The most important difference is you must add two extra columns, a 'State' column and a 'Electric Utility' column.
+1) Create the base state tables, they will be very similar to the National Average tables.
+The most important difference is you must add an extra column to store the State.

-2) Make a hash that list **only TWO** regions at first.
-We want to make sure your project is working before adding the full ten regions.
+2) Make a hash that list **only TWO** states at first.
+We want to make sure your project is working before adding more states.
 Your Hash must be organized as follows:

 ```
 var states  = {
-  "{STATE_ONE}":
+  "New York":
     {
-      "netGeneration": 3905323.35
+      "net_generation": 3905323.35
       "fuel_mix": {
         "hydro":   8.3,
         "nuclear": 2.3,